microsoft/BCTech/samples/CTFChallenges/readme.md

 You can run these scenarios and use the standard troubleshooting tools to identify the root cause.

+The extension also contains a set of capture the flag debugging/snapshot debugging challenges.

 In addition to getting some hands-on experience with these tools, the examples also make it easy to _demonstrate_ to others how the tools work.